Running Your Own Retrieval-Augmented Generation (RAG) Model¶

 The code for developing this model can be found in this GitHub repository.
 Feel free to use this repository as a guide to develop your own RAG model on separate documents.

 I have specified an L40S GPU, which has 48GB of memory.
-You will need a GPU with at least 40GB of memory for this model to work.
+You will need a GPU with at least 40GB of memory to use the 8B model.

 The LLMs used in this pipeline are from HuggingFace.
-By default, we use Llama 3.1, which is gated and requires users to request access.
+By default, we use a model from Mistral, which is gated and requires users to request access.
 You can follow this process for doing so:

 - Create a HuggingFace account